dingus9/python-rs-cdb-migrate/README.md

 This script must be run from a Cloud Server in the same datacenter (region) as the database instance you are cloning.

+We STRONGLY SUGGEST using screen on your ssh session to your Rackspace cloud server when running this tool.
+This will ensure that if you lose your connection while running the script, that it continues to run.
+For a tutorial on screen please see:  http://www.howtoforge.com/linux_screen

 KNOWN-BUGS:

 None yet, but I'm sure they're out there.